healthonnet/hon-lucene-siterank/README.md

 ...which you can use as a boost function, e.g.

 <code>http://mySite:8983/solr/select?q={!boost b=exp(siterank(myUrlOrHostField))}*:*</code>

+So for instance, in the above examples, Google would have a score of 2.71828, WebMD would get 1.00239520844, and the hipster site would get 1.00000001989.
+Tweak the formula as you see fit.

 See [my blog post on boosting][11] for more details about boosting in Solr.